joeneldeasis/Sublist3r/README.md

-# This is not the official repo for sublist3r, this version contains extra features.
+# This is not the official repo for sublist3r, this version contains extra features(notably subdomain takeover checks).
 ## The original version: https://github.com/aboul3la/Sublist3r

 ## About Sublist3r

 Sublist3r is python tool that is designed to enumerate subdomains of websites through OSINT.
 It helps penetration testers and bug hunters collect and gather subdomains for the domain they are targeting.
 Sublist3r enumerates subdomains using many search engines such as Google, Yahoo, Bing, Baidu, and Ask.
 Sublist3r also enumerates subdomains using Netcraft, Virustotal, ThreatCrowd, DNSdumpster and ReverseDNS.